 |

-structures, re-radiated noise and ground borne propagation of vibration at
+vibration of structures, re-radiated noise and ground borne propagation of

-acoustic frequencies.
-A boundary element module enables far-field prediction
+vibration at acoustic frequencies.
+A boundary element module enables

 is proprietary to Rupert Taylor.
 Rupert Taylor wrote the Pelican book NOISE.
 The book jacket said "To understand what